dkwok94/higher_level_programming/0x05-python-exceptions/README.md

 vagrant:0x05-python-exceptions$ ./1-main.py
 [1, 2, 3] is not an integer
 -89
-Holberton is not an integer
+DHK is not an integer
 ```

 **[2-safe_print_list_integers.py](2-safe_print_list_integers.py)** - Prints the first `x` elements of a list and only if they are integers